Charleston-area hires and promotions

 Construction

-Mike Gibbons has joined Elizabeth Stuart Design as marketing coordinator.
-Previously, he was executive director for the Charleston Regional Alliance for the Arts.
-He has a bachelor's degree in advertising and public relations from the University of Alabama.
+Thad Ott has joined Linden Construction as vice president of construction.
+He has more than nine years of construction industry experience.
+Previously, he was the director of construction for Wishrock Development.
+He has a bachelor’s degree in marketing and management from the University of South Carolina.

 Engineering

+Chris Moe has joined Constantine Engineering Associates LLC as a senior electrical designer and project manager.
+He has more than 22-years of engineering industry experience.
+Previously, he was with Brown and Caldwell in Atlanta.
+He has a bachelor’s degree in electrical engineering from Southern Polytechnic State University.

-TJ Jarvis has joined Thomas & Hutton as a project manager with the civil engineering group.
+Steven Roach has joined Thomas & Hutton as a field representative with the civil engineering group.
 He is based in the Mount Pleasant office.
-Previously, he was vice president of engineering at Causseaux Hewett and Walpole Inc. in Gainesville, Fla.
-He has a a bachelor’s degree in civil engineering from the University of Florida.

 Financial services